top of page

 Insight 3:

-Women musicians themselves didn't want to be put in a box and classified as a "women musician" rather than a "musician"
+Women musicians themselves don't want to be put in a box and classified as a "women musician" rather than a "musician."

 (Source: Interviews, Market Research)